@dvandom's City Of Heroes/Villains characters - Pinnacle

 Back to the Main Page.

 The third server I went to, attracted by the chance to join a supergroup run by a friend of mine from the Legion of Net.Heroes.
-Because of the easy access to a small and collegial group on both hero and villain sides, this is my "vacation home" server, if you will, with more characters than any server other than Virtue.
-Pretty much every character here is either in Heroes Ex Miscellanea (SG) or Really Bad Eggs (VG), or will be as soon as I get around to it.
+Because of the easy access to a small and collegial group on both hero and villain sides, this is my "vacation home" server, if you will, and it ended up being the first server I filled up to 11 slots, although I missed the August 2010 free server transfers that I would have used to move a few of these out.

 Character Side Origin/Class Primary Secondary Pools